1323–1328 Flemish revolt: From peasant uprising against taxes to full-scale rebellion

 In September 1322, the old Count Robert III died.
 Because Robert's son and heir, Louis I, had died two months earlier, the count was succeeded by his grandson Louis.
 Louis thus, within a time span of two months, inherited the Counties of Nevers and Flanders from his father and grandfather and, in the name of his mother, held real power in Rethel, which he would also formally inherit in 1328, which made him one of the most powerful lords in France.
 In 1320, Louis married Margaret of France, the second daughter of King Philip V of France and Joan II, Countess of Burgundy.
 The marriage alliance and Louis's own French upbringing made him break with the anti-French policy of his grandfather Robert III and his great-grandfather Guy I. Instead, Louis started a pro-French and anti-English policy.
 The policies were detrimental to the economies of the Flemish cities by raising taxes in order to pay the financial consequences from the Treaty of Athis-sur-Orge.

-The rebellion began with a series of scattered rural riots in November and December 1323, caused by the poor harvests of 1323, a difficult lien, refusal to pay tithes and taxes to the Count and hatred toward the nobility and authority.
+The rebellion began with a series of scattered rural riots in November and December 1323, caused by the poor harvests of 1323, a difficult lien, refusal to pay tithes and taxes to the Count and hatred toward the nobility and authority due to growing tensions among the common people.
+Before the revolt, between 1315 and 1317, Flanders had experienced harsher weathers than was typical for the area leading to less crop production in those years.
+The farmers had to continue to pay their taxes to the elites, causing them to struggle for the next few year to recoup from the losses.
 The revolt was led by landowning farmers such as Jacques Peyte and Nicolaas Zannekin.
 Members of the local gentry joined, and the mayor of Bruges, Willem de Deken, became the leader of the revolt.

-Zannekin fled to Bruges from where the uprising spread.
+Zannekin fled to Bruges, where the revolt continued to spread across the region.
 Zannekin won the neighbouring towns of Roeselare, Poperinge, Nieuwpoort, Veurne, Dunkirk, Cassel and Bailleul for his cause as they opened their gates to him.
 The new Count of Flanders, Louis de Nevers, arrived in Flanders in January 1324 but had no army to contain the revolt, which caused him to negotiate with the rebels.
-In April 1324, the Peace of St. Andrew was made, recognising the merits of the complaints of the people against the exactions of the collectors.
+In April 1324, the Peace of St. Andrew was made, recognizing the merits of the complaints of the people against the exactions of the collectors.